madprops/airc/README.md

 It's suggested to use a small number for this, like `12`, to avoid spamming the channel.

-Some users find this to be problematic for their privacy, so it's disabled by default.
+Some users find autorespond to be problematic for their privacy, so it's disabled by default.

 ---